timlohse1104/tilloh.dev/backend/README.md

 nx run backend:build
 ```

-2. Deploy the backend by coping the `dist/apps/backend` folder to the server in /home/tilloh/api
+2. Deploy the backend by coping the `dist/apps/backend` folder content to the server in /home/tilloh/api

 3. Restart supervisor